andreedyson/andreedyson/README.md

 ---
 ### 🧑‍💻 My Coding Journey
-As a child, I received my first laptop at the age of 10, sparking my interest in watching videos and surfing the internet.
-Fast forward to 8th grade, when I encountered a Computer subject introducing HTML for website building.
-This marked the beginning of my coding journey.
-I became deeply engrossed in constructing websites, and my aspiration to become a Front-End Web Developer was born.
+My journey into the world of coding began at the age of 10 when I received my first laptop.
+This ignited my passion for exploring the internet and watching videos.
+By 8th grade, I was introduced to HTML in a Computer class, which marked the official start of my coding adventure.
+I quickly became fascinated with building websites, fueling my ambition to become a Front-End Web Developer.

-I dived into learning HTML, CSS, and Javascript, gradually progressing to advanced technologies like React and Next.js after completing several projects.
-Currently, I'm expanding my skills to include MongoDB for backend development, with the goal of creating fully functional websites that are not only visually appealing but also user-friendly.
+I started by mastering HTML, CSS, and JavaScript, and soon advanced to technologies like React and Next.js through various projects.
+Today, I have expanded my expertise to include advanced tech stacks such as Next.js, TypeScript, Prisma, and PostgreSQL.
+These skills enable me to create fully functional websites that are not only visually appealing but also user-friendly and robust.
+My journey continues as I strive to integrate these technologies to deliver comprehensive and efficient web solutions.

 #